A draft report by the IPCC was leaked yesterday (23 June 2021) to Agence France Presse.

 Now, think about what you are doing now: your lifestyle.
 Think about how your actions and inactions are preparing you and those you love for THIS future.

-Think about what really matters: food, water, shelter, local community, health.
+Think about what really matters: relationships, food, water, shelter, local community, health.
 Orientate your lifestyle to securing these.

 Forget about the ‘career’ you may have worked so hard to build.